vsilvalopes/PSPConsolized3000/README.md

 # Building instructions - The Software Part

-:warning: :warning: :warning: First of all, CONFIGURE EVERYTHING on your PSP, before doing anything, I can't stress this enough, but ignoring it will give you a lot of headaches disassembling everything.
+:warning: :warning: :warning: First of all, CONFIGURE EVERYTHING on your PSP, before doing anything.:warning: :warning: :warning:

+I can't stress this enough, but ignoring it will give you a lot of headaches disassembling everything.
-So, flash your custom firmware, edit the Recovery Menu settings BEFORE dissambling the PSP, it's much easyer doing it with the PSP on it's original form factor, you have been warned! :warning: :warning: :warning:
+So, flash your custom firmware, edit the Recovery Menu settings BEFORE dissambling the PSP, it's much easyer doing it with the PSP on it's original form factor, you have been warned!

 1- Flash the ESP32 with the provided firmware here, this is an essential part of the build.